code-423n4/2024-03-zksync/docs/zkSync Era/Smart contract Section/L1 smart contracts.md

     PREV_BATCH_HASH_KEY,
     CHAINED_PRIORITY_TXN_HASH_KEY,
     NUMBER_OF_LAYER_1_TXS_KEY,
+    BLOB_ONE_HASH_KEY,
+    BLOB_TWO_HASH_KEY,
     EXPECTED_SYSTEM_CONTRACT_UPGRADE_TX_HASH_KEY
 }
 ```

 When a batch is committed, we process L2 -> L1 system logs.
 Here are the invariants that are expected there:

-- In a given batch there will be either 7 or 8 system logs.
-The 8th log is only required for a protocol upgrade.
+- In a given batch there will be either 9 or 10 system logs.
+The 10th log is only required for a protocol upgrade.
 - There will be a single log for each key that is contained within `SystemLogKey`
 - Three logs from the `L2_TO_L1_MESSENGER` with keys:
  - `L2_TO_L1_LOGS_TREE_ROOT_KEY`